firevel/webhook-gateway-laravel-client/README.md

 # Client

-Client is responsible for receiving events from Webhook Gateway and dispatching them internally.
+Client is responsible for receiving events from Webhook Gateway and dispatching them as internal Laravel events.

 ## Setup